miguellopezbecona/Migration-Profiler/README.md

   - `-s`: array total size.
 Each thread will work in same-size chunks, so this value can be altered to distribute the work problem perfectly (default: 1000000).
   - `-t`: array stride while operating (default: 1).
 * `my_profiler`
-  - `-G`: whether uses cgroups or not (default: not).
-It will probably be discarded.
   - `-l`: minimum memory latency access to sample (default: 200).
   - `-p`: period for memory samples (default: 1000).
 It will probably be rewritten to include all event groups' periods.
   - `-P`: period for instruction samples (default: 10000000).
 It will probably be discarded.